evarvak/education_and_healthcare/README.md

 ## Writing first, will put them in different sections later!

 ## Correlation testing between features

+It is important to understand the correlation between different variables and features in our model  for several reasons:
+- Feature selection: by analyzing correlations, we can identify redundant features, and select a minimal set of important features that best represent our target varaibles.
+This prevents overfitting and improves our model's ability to generalize.
+- Reducing bias: by identifying correlation between input features and sensitive attributes, we can evaluate our model for potential biases, monitor feature importance, and apply techniques like fair representation learning to mitigate bias.
+- Detecting multicollinearity: highly linearly correlated features can negatively impact our models by increasing invariance and making it difficult to determine the significance and effect of individual predictors.

 The goal of this section is to automatically identify which features in our data set are highly correlated with each other, and systematically remove them.
 We start by using the clean version of our data set, and we drop some features that don't make sense to investigate correlation with, like the state and their FIPS code, as well as our target variable "days missed".
 We start by identifying the correlation between our 84 features.
 We then create a series with values equal to the correlation of the multiindex of a pair of features, and we look at pair of features whose correlation is higher than a certain threshold, that we determined to be 0.8.
 By defining the edges to be the indices of the different correlated features, and the weight to be the correlation between two pairs, we are able to create a graph from our edges and weights.
 We present some of the graphs we have found between the pairs of the 84 features with high correlation below.

 ![](figures/correlation1.png)<!-- -->